-- 1.2.1.
+1.2.1.
 An audience-first approach ensures quality throughout risk communication.
-EFSA will generate and use insights from social research, analyse the impact of its communication activities and focus on personalizing user experience across its communication tools, including through extended multilingual approaches.
-At the same time, it will extend its role in providing technical assistance and promoting research in the area of communication science. - 1.2.2.
+EFSA will generate and use insights from social research, analyse the impact of its communication activities and focus on personalising user experience across its communication tools, accounting for cultural differences across the EU and extending multilingual approaches.
+At the same time, it will extend its role in providing technical assistance and promoting research in the area of communication science.
+1.2.2.
 Coordinated risk communication is delivered with the European Commission, Member States and ENVI agencies.
 EFSA will support the EC in development of the future General Plan for Risk Communication, and invest accordingly in its communication channels and digital platforms, ranging from the evolution of the EFSA Journal to campaigns delivered to EU citizens, through strengthened EU coordination.
 Joint crisis communication for food safety at the EU level will be enhanced.